On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Concluding Remarks

-Fulfilling on-demand delivery orders rapidly in a dynamic and stochastic environment is a challenging task for many retailers.
-The service provider must trade off the on-time performance of the active orders and future orders by jointly deciding the dispatching and routing of drivers.
+Fulfilling on-demand delivery orders rapidly in a dynamic and stochastic environment is a challenging task for many grocery and food retailers.
+The logistics system operator must dynamically optimize the dispatching and routing of drivers in response to new order arrivals and in anticipation of future orders.
 Computational difficulties are prominent due to the combinatorial nature of the problem and uncertain sequential arrivals of customer orders.
-Motivated by a practical on-time delivery service provider, we model and solve a stochastic dynamic multiperiod dispatching and routing problem.
+Motivated by a large grocery chain store, we model and solve a stochastic dynamic dispatching and routing problem for on-time delivery of on-demand orders.
 We develop a structured approximation framework and computationally efficient algorithms that yield implementable solutions in real time.
-We demonstrate the superior performance of the proposed policy on simulated instances as well as a real-world data set from a practical delivery system.
-In particular, our policy improves the out-of-sample delivery performance by 46.43\% and 7.99\% over the myopic and adaptive myopic benchmarks, respectively.

-Our results highlight the benefits of dynamic dispatching and routing for on-time delivery.
-There are several interesting extensions that can be built upon our framework.
-The first is to account for the uncertainty associated with driver supply when the service provider mainly relies on crowd-sourcing workers.
-Moreover, it is also possible to model both the full-time and crowd-sourcing drivers explicitly, in which their different delivery capacity and schedule may be incorporated.
-Lastly, the evolving uncertainty of the demand scenario can be modeled with the help of auxiliary information (or side information).
+The proposed policy, AJRP, combines offline estimation and stochastic lookahead effectively.
+We show that AJRP enjoys a bounded approximation ratio and worst-case performance guarantee.
+Our extensive computational experiments confirm the superior performance of AJRP on real-world and synthetic data sets.
+Compared to the current myopic policy used by the company, AJRP reduces the average delivery time by up to 49.61\%.
+Our results suggest dynamic routing is more beneficial than dynamic dispatching, especially when the fleet size is not so large.
+Due to the multi-trip and multi-dispatch features of our problem, a careful planning of routes plays an essential role in matching delivery capacity with demand.
+We also examine the impact of increasing dispatch frequency and the value of flexible order postponement.